 There’s more than one Heisman trophy each year

-We learned on our Memorial Stadium tour that when a player wins the Heisman trophy, there are actually three awarded.
+We learned on Memorial Stadium tours at Nebraska that when a player wins the Heisman trophy, there are actually three awarded.
 The first goes to the player, the second stays in New York City, and the third goes to the player’s university.
-Because of that, just across from the National Championship trophies you’ll find the three actual Heisman Trophies won by Johnny “The Jet” Rogers (1972), Mike Rozier (1983), and Eric Crouch (2001).
+Just across from the National Championship trophies in lobby you can see three Heisman Trophies.
+They were won by Johnny “The Jet” Rogers (1972), Mike Rozier (1983), and Eric Crouch (2001).
 Only four schools have had more Heisman Trophy winners.
 They are all enclosed in a glass case near the staircase, so getting a good picture of them is not easy.

-See the world’s longest telegram on your Memorial Stadium tour
+See the world’s longest telegram on Memorial Stadium tours at Nebraska

-The Traditions Lobby is chock full of Huskers memorabilia that you’ll want to check out.
+The Traditions Lobby is chock full of Huskers memorabilia.
 There are bowl game trophies, conference championship plaques, and newspaper clippings from many of the greatest moments in Husker football history.
 Be sure to look for the world’s longest telegram on display there.

-Apparently, at the conclusion of the 1970 season, players headed to the Orange Bowl to face off against LSU with a national title on the line.
+At the conclusion of the 1970 season, players headed to the Orange Bowl to face off against LSU with a national title on the line.
 Back in Nebraska, 46,500 people who couldn’t attend the game in person each paid $1 to help send a short good luck message.
-Each participant then got to sign her or his name to the telegram.
+Each participant signed her or his name to the telegram.
 What resulted was the longest telegram in history being delivered to the Nebraska locker room shortly before kickoff.
 The telegram message was just three words: “Good luck, Cornhuskers”.
 Final score of that game?
 Nebraska 17, LSU 12.
 The Big Red brought home its first National Championship that year.

-Memorial Stadium in Lincoln: home to the greatest fans in college football
+Memorial Stadium is home to the greatest fans in college football

 Anyone attending a game quickly realizes that there is something special about the experience at Memorial Stadium in Lincoln.
 In fact, etched over the stadium doors you’ll find the words, “Through these gates pass the greatest fans in college football.”

 In the Traditions Lobby, there’s a huge mural dedicated to the fans who hold the record for the longest sellout streak in college football.
 Husker faithful have purchased every single ticket to every single game since 1962.
 And it’s not like this is an easy record; the stadium holds about 90,000 people.
-By the way, the next closest team’s sellout streak is about 70 games (or 10 years!) behind.
+By the way, the next closest team’s sellout streak is more than 200 games (or 35 years!) behind.